nitesh9109/fetch-news/README.md

 - CSS: Styling the website for an appealing and consistent look.
 - JavaScript: Adding interactivity and fetching data from the Newscatcher API.
 - [Newscatcher API](https://newscatcherapi.com/): The source of news articles for the website.

+## Usage
+- Upon opening the website, you'll see a list of the latest news articles.
+- Use the search feature to find articles related to specific keywords.
+- Click on an article to read its full content.

+## Features

+This project utilizes the Newscatcher API to fetch news articles.
+The API provides up-to-date news data from various sources.
+You can learn more about the API by visiting their website: [Newscatcher API](https://www.newscatcherapi.com/).
+Today's top news around the world using the newscatcher.com API